-The course syllabus outlines the learning outcomes, content, course materials, assignments and requirements for each course .
-Course syllabi will be posted in the MyUCW Student Portal by faculty prior to the beginning of the term, generally seven (7) days prior to the start of the term.
-Students are responsible for reading and following the course syllabus .
+The course syllabus outlines the learning outcomes, content, course materials, classroom learning activities, assignments, requirements and office hours for each course.
+Course syllabi will be posted in the MyUCW Student Portal by faculty prior to the beginning of the term, generally seven (7) calendar days prior to the start of the term.
+Students are responsible for reading and following the requirements in the course syllabus.
 Additional instruction and requirements will be provided by the faculty member teaching the course.